+Spotted this in Foyles yesterday – the last few Optic Nerve editions (the ones about Ben Tanaka) collected into a hardback published by Faber in the UK, and also on Amazon.
 I’ve been following this series since I ran across a copy of Tomine’s Sleepwalk and other stories a few years back and proceeded to buy pretty much everything of his that I could find.
 It’s quite remarkable and, assuming nothing drastic has happened to […]

 From Carrie Brownstein’s NPR blog: “So, now I have a phone that can tell me the weather.
 Currently, my phone says it is 55 degrees and raining.
 Awesome, now I don’t need to look out my window; it does take a lot of energy to rotate my neck.
 In fact, I’ll just shut the blinds and load Google Earth onto my phone’s web browser.
 Wow, it’s like I live in Portland.
 And I can check […]

 More photos on Flickr.com – Korea and China.